aguidolin/visual-spike/README.md

 Repeat cycle: 1-4
 Coordinate: mp0 (R), p1, p2, m1, m2 (for all other texture classes).
 Cluster number: refer to SPKTs.EXPV.Clusters.
-For this BTC file, the number runs from 1-6.
 Texture example: 1-64.

 ### List of the datasets